-2.BUILDING RELATIONSHIPS:
+2. Building relationships:

 Effective communication establishes the cornerstone for building strong relationships, in both personal and professional environments.
-When message are conveyed accurately and understood well, it fosters trust and mutual understanding between individuals or groups.
+When message are conveyed accurately and understood well, if fosters trust and mutual understanding between individuals or groups.

-3.FEEDBACK AND CONFIRMATION:
+3. Feedback and confirmation: